 About the show

-The Political Spotlight is a politically driven opinion, news & entertainment program.
+The Political Spotlight is a politically driven opinion, news, and entertainment program.

-The Political Spotlight is your comprehensive guide to ALL things "political" on the local, state & national fronts.
-Our mission is to identify and eliminate corruption within government and politics while upholding the Constitution of the United States of America.
-The message is clear: the old, corrupt way of doing business IS OVER!
+The Political Spotlight is your comprehensive guide to all things "political" on the local, state, and national levels.
+Our mission is to identify and eliminate corruption within government and politics while upholding the Constitution of the United States.
+The message is clear: the old, corrupt way of doing business is over!
 The goal is to empower all citizens with the knowledge and inspiration to stay informed and get involved.

-The team is Kristopher H. Bilbrey, Brandon Rudd, and Kate Thornburg.
+The team consists of Kristopher H. Bilbrey, Brandon Rudd, and Kate Thornburg.

-Join the discussion & help change the world one conversation at a time!
+Join the discussion and help change the world, one conversation at a time!

 ============================